Last updated on January 25th, 2026 at 08:33 am

 FIND MORE HOTELS IN GINZA, TOKYO

-Ikebukuro isn’t widely known as the other wards listed on this Tokyo hotel guide.
-Even when Ikebukuro, located in Toshima City is just north of Shinjuku.
+Ikebukuro isn’t widely known as one of the other wards listed on this Tokyo hotel guide.
+Even when Ikebukuro, located in Toshima City, is just north of Shinjuku.
 So you’re still in Tokyo.

 If I can’t find any Tokyo hotels that I can afford during peak seasons, Ikebukuro never fails me.
 Below you’ll find just a few Ikebukuro hotels that I know you’ll enjoy!